laisnajjar/LaisNajjar/README.md

 Hello World !!!

-I'm a rising sophmore at the University of Michigan 〽️ studying computer science🖥️
+I'm a sophmore at the University of Michigan 〽️ studying computer science🖥️ (Expected Grad: 2024)

 I'm professionally interested in a lot of things:
 🔥Software Engineer, Project Management, Quant🔥